jlelong/LaTeX-Workshop-wiki/Compile.md

 ## Multi File projects

 While it is fine to write all contents in one `.tex` file, it is common to split things up for simplicity.
-For such LaTeX projects, the file with `\begin{document}` is considered as the root file, which serves as the entry point to the project.
+For such LaTeX projects, the file with `\documentclass[]{}` is considered as the root file, which serves as the entry point to the project.
 LaTeX Workshop intelligently finds the root file when a new document is opened, the active editor is changed, or any LaTeX Workshop command is executed.

 ### The root file

 To find the root file, LaTeX Workshop will follow the steps below, stopping whenever one is found:

 1. **Magic comment** `% !TEX root = relative/or/absolute/path/to/root/file.tex`.
 If such comments exist in the currently active editor, the referred file is set as root.
 You can use the command `latex-workshop.addtexroot` to help you insert the magic comment.
-1. **Self check** If current active editor contains `\begin{document}`, it is set as root.
+1. **Self check** If current active editor contains `\documentclass[...]{...}` (the `[...]` is optional), it is set as root.
 1. **Root directory check** LaTeX Workshop iterates through all `.tex` files in the root folder of the workspace.
-The first one containing `\begin{document}` and which includes the file in the active editor is set as the root file.
-To avoid parsing all `.tex` files in the workspace, you can narrow the search by specifying [`latex-workshop.latex.search.rootFiles.include`](#latex-workshoplatexsearchrootFilesinclude) and/or [`latex-workshop.latex.search.rootFiles.exclude`](#latex-workshoplatexsearchrootFilesexclude).
+The first one containing `\documentclass[...]{...}` (the `[...]` is optional) and which includes the file in the active editor is set as the root file.
+To avoid parsing all `.tex` files in the workspace, you can narrow the search by specifying [`latex-workshop.latex.search.rootFiles.include`](#latex-workshoplatexsearchrootfilesinclude) and/or [`latex-workshop.latex.search.rootFiles.exclude`](#latex-workshoplatexsearchrootfilesexclude).
 1. **The `subfiles` package case** The main file is used to provide intellisense.
-The non-interactive functions `autobuild`, `autoclean` and forward `synctex` rely on the value of the configuration variable [`latex-workshop.latex.rootFile.useSubFile`](#latex-workshoplatexrootFileuseSubFile) to choose between the main file and the subfile.
+The non-interactive functions `autobuild`, `autoclean` and forward `synctex` rely on the value of the configuration variable [`latex-workshop.latex.rootFile.useSubFile`](#latex-workshoplatexrootfileusesubfile) to choose between the main file and the subfile.
     - if [`latex-workshop.latex.rootFile.doNotPrompt`](#latex-workshoplatexrootFiledoNotPrompt) is `false`,  all the interactive commands `build`, `clean` and `view` use a quick pick box to ask the user which file is to be considered as the root File.
     - if [`latex-workshop.latex.rootFile.doNotPrompt`](#latex-workshoplatexrootFiledoNotPrompt) is `true`,  all the interactive commands `build`, `clean` and `view` use variable [`latex-workshop.latex.rootFile.useSubFile`](#latex-workshoplatexrootFileuseSubFile) to choose between the main file and the subfile automatically.